 Garcia will continue to serve as president of UT Brownsville until Aug.
 31. She will then begin a year of planning and developing the new institute, which will be located in the Rio Grande Valley.
 Garcia will report to the UT System’s Office of Academic Affairs.

 “Providing educational opportunity for people of South Texas has been my life’s work and I could not be more proud of what has been accomplished and what the future holds with the creation of The University of Texas Rio Grande Valley ,” Garcia said.
 “The chance to lead this incredible new institute that focuses on an area so important to me -- both personally and professionally -- is truly an honor.
-The UT Institute of the Americas is unlike anything that currently exists and I am so eager to get to work developing our nation’s next great leadership institute.”
+The UT Americas Institute is unlike anything that currently exists and I am so eager to get to work developing our nation’s next great leadership institute.”

 Garcia has served as president of UT Brownsville for 22 years and in that time has broken barriers and amassed an impressive assortment of recognitions and accomplishments.